smsverifyclub/smsverify-api/README.md

 - `GET /smscode`

-_Rememberto set a timeout of atleast 35 seconds in order to be 90%+ sure to receive the sms code, failure to do so will result in a null error.
-This is beacuse we use a GSM module which isn't as fast as receiving and trassmitting messages like VOIP._
+_Remember to set a timeout of atleast 35 seconds in order to be 90%+ sure to receive the sms code, failure to do so will result in a null error.
+This is beacuse we use a GSM module which isn't as fast as receiving and transmitting messages like VOIP._

 Param | Description